vmware/terraform-provider-avi/website/docs/index.html.markdown

 Use the navigation to the left to read about the available resources.

 # Integrating Terraform with Avi Vantage
 Each Avi Vantage REST resource is exposed as a resource in Terraform.
 For instance, you can setup a pool by using avi_pool as the resource type in Terraform.
-There are more than 50 different REST resource supported.
+There are more than 50 different REST resources supported.

-The definition of every resource or resource schema is built using Avi Vantage API spec represented as swagger specs or in Avi API guide.
-There is 1:1 mapping between the fields in Terraform schema to Avi Vantage object/resource definition.
-For instance, the definition of Avi Pool in Terraform is coded as Terraform Avi Pool Resource schema.
+Each Terraform resource maps directly to a corresponding Avi Vantage API as defined in the Swagger Spec (available on any Avi Vantage Controller at https://<controller>/swagger/) or the API documentation (available [here](https://avinetworks.com/docs/latest/api-guide/)).
+There is a 1:1 mapping between the fields in the Terraform schema and the corresponding Avi Vantage object definition.

 Avi Terraform provider is a native integration into the Terraform to setup all Avi configuration that is part of Avi REST API.
 With the Avi Terraform provider, a Terraform plan written in HCL syntax can specify any Avi configuration and it will be reflected on the Avi Controller.
 For instance, you can use a Terraform plan with the following code to setup a pool in Avi Vantage.